 So, let’s find out how to spot the early warning signs and simple ways to stay well hydrated.

 What Is Dehydration?

 Dehydration is technically defined as the harmful reduction of water in your body.
-It becomes ‘chronic dehydration’ when it happens consistently over a period of time.

 Your body is up to 65% water so needs constant hydration to regulate its temperature, remove harmful toxins, lubricate your joints, digest food, keep your skin healthy and your vital organs functioning properly.